Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 How To Fix It

-So, how can you fix this issue?
 If you suspect that the gears are causing the noise, it's best to seek professional help immediately.

-Waiting too long to address the issue can further damage your vehicle.
-To prevent such problems, changing the differential oil every 30,000 to 50,000 miles is advisable to ensure optimal performance and minimize the risk of a lawnmower-like noise from your car's gears.
+To prevent such problems, change the differential oil every 30,000 to 50,000 miles.
+This ensures optimal performance and minimizes the risk of a lawnmower-like noise from your car's gears.

 2. Engine Misfire